fdefay00/code-challenge-react/README.md

 First, build an array of open space (`board[i][j] === null` based on my implementation)

-Find out how many moves is needed to get to open space: this could computed recursively from the destination position [di, dj], return an array of accessible positions (positions that can reach the desired position) for each of those positions, repeat the process, adding 1 to the number of moves and keeping track of visited positions.
+Find out how many moves is needed to get to open space:
+This could computed recursively
+From the destination position [di, dj], return an array of accessible positions (positions that can reach the desired position) for each of those positions, repeat the process, adding 1 to the number of moves and keeping track of visited positions.

 Base case would be when the destination position is the starting